turnerbenjamin/address-book/docs/domain-models-test-plan.md

 - [X] APP12:    Should print error message where search term has no content

 #### Run - Delete All Contacts
-- [ ] APP13:	Should print warning message asking to confirm delete all contacts
+- [X] APP13:	Should print warning message asking to confirm delete all contacts
 - [ ] APP14:	Should call delete all contacts if user enters "YES"
 - [ ] APP15:	Should not call delete all contacts if user enters "NO
+- [ ] APP16:	Should print error where there are no contacts to delete

 ## ConsoleInterface